 Visit the Rosie Supercomputer Super Challenge webpage.

-Next Step Clinic helps families in Milwaukee who have concerns about the mental health and developmental health of their children, including family navigation, screening and evaluation for autism, therapy services, training and more.
+The inaugural Hacksgiving: Generative A.I. for Good competition in 2023 challenged students to develop an innovative A.I.-driven solution that would streamline the patient screening process for Next Step Clinic.
 The clinic was looking for an A.I.-driven solution that could enhance operational efficiency, minimize wait times and provide educational value to patients.
 Students were challenged to develop a tool that would support health care staff by predicting the level of care required, offering preliminary guidance and preparing patients for their appointments, thereby improving overall patient flow and satisfaction.

 Hacksgiving was developed and supported by Dr. Jeremy Kedziora, PieperPower Endowed Chair in Artificial Intelligence.
 Ben Paulson, computer science major and president of the A.I.
 Club, helped develop and organize the event.

-The Hacksgiving task force is aiming even higher for year two in 2024.
 For more information, visit the Hacksgiving webpage.